 Gray was picked up by the American submarine and after he changed into dry clothes, he was examined by a medical corpsman and given dinner.
-After dinner he had coffee with a naval intelligence officer that happened to be a passenger aboard the submarine.
+After dinner he had coffee with Commander Brad Hunt, a naval intelligence officer that happened to be a passenger aboard the submarine.

-He was debriefed by the intelligence officer.
-Considering Gray’s skills and experiences with swimming and explosives, the officer recommended that Gray volunteer for a new, classified, elite outfit that he heard was forming back in Florida.
+He was debriefed by Hunt.
+Considering Gray’s skills and experiences with swimming and explosives, Hunt suggested that Gray volunteer for a new, classified, elite outfit that he heard was forming back in Florida.

 "That elite outfit was UDT," Gray said.

-Gray served as a UDT frogman in the Pacific for the rest of WWII.
+Thanks to Hunt's letter of recommendation, Gray joined UDT.
+He served as a UDT frogman in the Pacific for the rest of WWII.
 Twenty-four hours before General MacArthur waded ashore in triumphant return to the Philippines, Gray, along with my father and other members of UDT 5, swam in and performed night reconnaissance of the shoreline and later planted explosives to clear the way for the forthcoming amphibious landings.
 Gray had made this swim once before, but this time he was at the spearhead of a mighty invasion force.

-Gray remained in UDT after the war and he later fought in the Korean War, where he earned an officer’s commission as an Ensign.
-In later years he served as an advisor to the Philippine military during the Huk rebellion and served as an advisor to the South Vietnamese early in the Vietnam War.
+Gray remained in UDT after the war and he later fought in the Korean War, where he earned an officer’s commission as an Ensign, and in other conflicts.

 While serving on the CNO’s staff in the late 1950s, Gray, like a number of other special operations veterans, recommended expanding the mission of the UDT frogmen.
 When President Kennedy, the Ian Fleming fan, later ordered the Navy to develop a Special Operations outfit akin to the U.S. Army’s Green Berets, some of Gray’s ideas were adapted in the formation of the SEALs (Sea, Air and land).